NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 Introduction to Gaussian process regression (Kriging)
 --------------------------------------------------------

-Global surrogate modeling aims to build a regression model that reproduces the outcomes of computationally expensive high fidelity simulations.
+Global surrogate modeling aims to build a regression model that reproduces the outcomes of computationally expensive high-fidelity simulations.

 .. math::
 	:label: GP

 	\boldsymbol{y}=g^{\rm{ex}} (\boldsymbol{x}) \simeq g^{\rm{sur}} (\boldsymbol{x})

 where the basic assumption is that the function evaluation speed of :math:`g^{\rm{sur}}(\boldsymbol{x})` is incomparably faster than :math:`g^{\rm{ex}}(\boldsymbol{x})`.
 To perform surrogate modeling, we first need to acquire data samples, :math:`(\boldsymbol{x},\boldsymbol{y})`, of exact model based on a few rounds of model evaluations, and then the function is interpolated and extrapolated based on the data set.
 Among various surrogate techniques, Kriging approximates the response surface using a Gaussian process model.
-Specifically, Kriging surrogate model has the following form:
+Specifically, the Kriging surrogate model has the following form:

 .. math::
 	:label: GPsurr